BYLAWS OF THE HISTORIC KENWOOD NEIGHBORHOOD ASSOCIATION

 - If any non-officer vacancies occur in the Board of Directors by reason of resignation, death, or otherwise, the Board of Directors shall elect a member of the Association to fill such vacancy until the next election of Directors by the members.
 The appointment to the Board shall be ratified by the members at the next general meeting.

-- Membership in this Association shall be for a period not exceeding twelve (12) months (“Membership Year”) and shall commence upon payment of dues and take effect upon payment or January 1st of the Membership Year, whichever comes later, and expire on December 31st of the Membership Year.
+- Membership in this Association shall be for a period of twelve (12) months (“Membership Year”) and shall commence upon payment of dues.

 - Those eligible for membership in this Association shall be age eighteen (18) or older and (a) owners of property located within the bounded area, (b) proprietors of businesses located within the bounded area, and/or (c) residents living within the bounded area.

 - Those eligible for associate membership shall be all other persons and businesses outside the bounded area who are concerned with the neighborhood’s purpose.
-Associate members are not entitled to vote on neighborhood matters and are ineligible for general membership.
+Associate members are not entitled to vote on neighborhood matters.

 - The Board of Directors shall have the right to refuse any application for membership in the Association by any person or proprietor by reason as deemed necessary; provided that such refusal is by a majority vote of the Board of Directors at which time there must be a quorum present.
 Resignation from membership shall be presented to the Board of Directors.